Course Outline

 3

-Demonstrated understanding of the focus, purpose and values of social work, including relevant and sufficient use of course and other literature to support and deepen reflection and analysis
+Demonstrated understanding of the focus, purpose, and values of social work, drawing from relevant and sufficient use of course and other literature to support and deepen reflection and analysis

 4

-Use of appropriate academic writing skills, structures, grammar and spelling.
+Use of appropriate academic writing skills, structures, referencing, grammar, and spelling.

 All - Assessment Task 3:Group Case Presentation & Analysis